Concept Art Gallery

 - Evil Dead: Regeneration has a bunch of "making of" segments (some involving Bruce Campbell!) and concept art.

-- In the original Maximo, this was your reward for getting the four Sorcereress's Kisses.
+- In Maximo: Ghosts to Glory, this was your reward for getting the four Sorcereress's Kisses.

 - Most Compilation Rereleases of a particular series have a tendency to do this.
-Sonic has had three compendiums so far, all of them offering different things:
+Sonic the Hedgehog has had three compendiums so far, all of them offering different things:

 - Sonic Jam gave the player some advertisements, access to Sonic the Hedgehog CD's opening and ending FMVs, and some of the artwork.

 - A non-compilation version: Sonic Unleashed.
 Both the PS3/360 and Wii/PS2 versions have a rather large concept art/music/video gallery, each item of which was unlocked through talking to villagers, searching the hubs and levels, and finding item capsules.
-In fact, the very last of the PS2/Wii verisons' bonus missions can only be unlocked by finding all the item boxes, minus the one bonus video found in the actual level.
+In fact, the very last of the PS2/Wii versions' bonus missions can only be unlocked by finding all the item boxes, minus the one bonus video found in the actual level.
 Another non-comp version from the Sonic universe would be the Sonic Storybook Series.
 Sonic and the Secret Rings has the Special Book, which contains concept art, music and videos of the various characters and locales in the game.

-- Actually, as to that, every Sonic game since the original Sonic Adventure includes full music and, often, video galleries.
+- Every Sonic game since the original Sonic Adventure includes full music and, often, video galleries.
 This arguably goes as far back as the Sound Test in Sonic the Hedgehog 2.

 - Sonic Generations has a concept art gallery (including both concept art for Generations itself as well as from some of the games that inspired its levels), as well as a large library of music from past Sonic games that can be substituted for the game's standard BGM, but you have to work for it by completing challenges and finding Red Star Rings in the normal levels.